-- To take out rope tension, pull out 10" of rope.
+- Remove four screws shown in the Figure 52 (note that one is located underneath the rear handle).
+Then, remove the screw located on the rear of the engine housing below the ON/STOP switch. - To take out rope tension, pull out 10" of rope.
 While holding down pulley ratchet with thumb, pull several inches of rope back into fan housing and catch in tab.
 Either hold pulley ratchet with thumb or hold starter rope handle.
-Release rope from the tab and slowly allow pulley to turn counterclockwise until tension is gone. - Remove the pulley screw in the center of the pulley. - · Gently twist and lift pulley counterclockwise.
+Release rope from the tab and slowly allow pulley to turn counterclockwise until tension is gone.

+- Remove the pulley screw in the center of the pulley. - Gently twist and lift pulley counterclockwise.

 - Remove the rope retainer screw and remove any remaining rope. - Move away from the fuel tank and melt the end of the rope to be installed.
 Allow the melted end to drop once.
-Then, while the rope is still hot, pull the melted and through a rag to obtain a smooth, pointed end. - Feed rope through starter rope hole in starter housing. - Guide the rope inside the pulley, then up through the pulley hole.
-It may be necessary to push the rope through with a small Phillips screwdriver inserted into the small hole on the underside of the pulley. - Wrap rope counterclockwise around the pulley ratchet and tuck loose end back under rope, leaving a 1" tail between the retainer rib and screw post. - · Pull rope tightly as shown in the figure below. - Install the rope retainer screw and tighten until snug.
-Do not over-tighten. - Rewind all the rope onto the pulley in a counterclockwise direction.
+Then, while the rope is still hot, pull the melted end through a rag to obtain a smooth, pointed end. - Feed the rope through the starter rope hole in starter housing. - Guide the rope inside the pulley, then up through the pulley hole.
+It may be necessary to push the rope through with a small Phillips screwdriver inserted into the small hole on the underside of the pulley. - Wrap rope counterclockwise around the pulley ratchet and tuck loose end back under rope, leaving a 1" tail between the retainer rib and screw post. - Pull rope tightly around pulley ratchet as shown in the figure below. - Install the rope retainer screw and tighten until snug.
+Do not overtighten. - Rewind all the rope onto the pulley in a clockwise direction.

-- Twist and push pulley into starter housing. - · Replace and tighten the pulley screw.
+- Twist and push pulley into starter housing. - Replace and tighten the pulley screw.

-- Pull out 10" of rope and catch rope in tab in the pulley. - Carefully turn the pulley two complete turns clockwise, winding up the spring by releasing rope from the tab. - While holding the pulley ratchet, pull the excess rope through the starter rope hole.
+- Pull out 10" of rope and catch rope in tab in pulley. - Carefully turn the pulley two complete turns clockwise. - While holding the pulley ratchet, pull the excess rope through the starter rope hole.
 While holding tension on the rope, let rope slowly rewind into the housing.

-- Reinstall fan housing by aligning the fan housing to the baffle plate and chassis.
+- Reinstall fan hosing by aligning the fan housing to the baffle plate and chassis.
 Then while holding the fan housing against the chassis, pull the rope handle out until you feel the fan housing drop into place against the chassis.
-Slowly, let the rope rewind into starter housing. - Reinstall the 4 fan housing screws and tighten the 2 cylinder cover screws.
-Fig. 54.
+Slowly, let the rope rewind into starter housing. - Reinstall the four fan housing screws and the screw on the engine housing.